Say Farewell to Late Deliveries by Calculating Your Fill Rate

 You want to make sure that you have a high enough fill rate to match customer needs, without overstocking and increasing your carrying costs.

-A delicate balance as any for the product-making business.
+A delicate balance as any for the manufacturing business.

 Which is why we’re going to delve deep into the fill rate formula and work out how to walk the tightrope of this elusive metric.